dbeaudoinfortin/SandBoxSimulator/README.md

 - Bounding volume hierarchies of objects to improve collision detection performance.
 - Increased use of SIMD accelerated .Net types (vectors, matrices, etc.)
 - Support for DirectX 11 & 12.
 Possibly Vulkan.
 - Right now nearly everything uses double precision floats.
-I'd like to try spliting up the code to use single precision for rendering calculations and double precision for physics calculations.
+I'd like to try splitting up the code to use single precision for rendering calculations and double precision for physics calculations.
 Though I'm not sure how much of a difference in performance this will actually make now that I have moved from 32bits to 64bits.
 - Support for object rotational velocities.
 - Support for per-object constant acceleration, instead of just a global setting that applies to all objects.
 - Ray traced render enhancements: transparency, refractive index, reflectivity, etc.